 - Select the “Driver” tab, then select “Update Driver“.

 - Choose “Browse my computer for driver software“.

 - Select “Browse…” then navigate to “C:\Program Files\Common Files\Apple\Mobile Device Support\Drivers“.
 If you don’t have this folder, check in “C:\Program Files (x86)\Common Files\Apple\Mobile Device Support\Drivers“.
-If you still don’t see it, try reinstalling iTunes.
+If you still don’t see it, try uninstalling and reinstalling iTunes.

 - Click “Next” > “Close“.